Family Activities in Daytona Beach

 For a beach less traveled (literally), head to Lighthouse Point Park, south of the pier, where traffic is not allowed on the sand and the solitude is more conducive to families with small children.

 Daytona Beach also boasts lots of off-the-beach, kid-friendly activities.
 The area's reputation for racing equals its beach fame.
 Daytona International Speedway, the town's cathedral of speed, puts racing fans right in the middle of the famed track's action.
-Visitors can take tours of the speedway, and even drive or ride in an actual racecar as part of the Richard Petty Driving Experience.
+Visitors can take tours of the speedway, and even drive or ride in an actual racecar as part of the NASCAR Racing Experience.

 For a cultural departure in Daytona Beach, check out the Museum of Arts and Sciences, the Halifax Historical Museum, and Ponce de Leon Inlet Lighthouse and Museum historical village, where you can wear out the kids by climbing the 203-step tower.